-Today the cathedral plays important role in the cultural and religious life of country.
-Here are organised numerous events such as the singing of Cathedral Choir School.
+Today the cathedral plays important role in the cultural and religious life of the country.
+Here are organized numerous events such as the singing of Cathedral Choir School.

-The history of royal family is closely linked to the cathedral – here are buried numerous members of Grimaldi family including Albert I, Grave Kelly and Rainier III.
+The history of the royal family is closely linked to the cathedral – here are buried numerous members of the Grimaldi family including Albert I, Grave Kelly, and Rainier III.
 Grace Kelly and Prince Rainier married here in 1956.

-Cathedral was built in the Neo-Romanesque style with many features in Neo-Byzantine style.
+Cathedral was built in the Neo-Romanesque style with many features in the Neo-Byzantine style.

 Sculptures in the facade were made by Henri Louis Cordier in 1883 – 1901.
 In this period of time he made also sculptures for the casino in Monte Carlo.

-Beautiful is the Neo-Byzantine mosaic on the apse of cathedral.
+Beautiful is the Neo-Byzantine mosaic on the apse of the cathedral.

 Cathedral has 183 stained glass windows, all restored after the damage in World War II.

-From the old church have been inherited important pieces of Renaissance art.
-Especially notable are paintings: retable paintings by Ludovico Brea, a famous Renaissance painter was made around 1500 and shows Mary Magdalene, Saint John with the donator for the painting – Antoine Teste at his feet as well as Saint Nicholas, Saint Stephen, Saint Lawrence and archangel Michael weighing souls.
+From the old church has been inherited important pieces of Renaissance art.
+Especially notable are paintings: retable paintings by Ludovico Brea, a famous Renaissance painter were made around 1500 and show Mary Magdalene, Saint John with the donator for the painting – Antoine Teste at his feet as well as Saint Nicholas, Saint Stephen, Saint Lawrence, and archangel Michael weighing souls.
 Another important piece of art is "Pieta" by François Brea (nephew of Louis Brea), painted in the time period between 1500 and 1505.

 - Eve Ann Lovero, Vino Con Vista Italy Travel Guides and Events, The Cathedral of Monaco in the French Riviera and the Royal Weddings.
 Accessed on July 19, 2015

-World’s second smallest state is also world’s richest – and it shows!
-Most amazing landmarks in Monaco are its opulent buildings – its famous casino and opera, hotels and city palaces.
+World’s second smallest state is also the world’s richest – and it shows!
+The most amazing landmarks in Monaco are its opulent buildings – its famous casino and opera, hotels, and city palaces.

 Explore the French Riviera with this handy, pocket-sized, authoritative guide, packed with Insider Tips.
 Discover boutique hotels, authentic restaurants, the region’s trendiest places, and get tips on shopping and what to do on a limited budget.
 There are plenty of ideas for travel with kids, and a summary of all the festivals and events that take place on the French Riviera.
 Let Marco Polo show you all this wonderful French region has to offer…